KhaireyaAlhayki/ITCS333-assign3/README.md

 - Khaireya Husain Alhaiki: 202208539

 ## How to Run the Project
+1. clone the repository to your pc.
+2. use any editor that works for JS, HTML, and CSS such as Visual Studio Code.
-1. Open your browser and open the index.html file there (you can do that by clicking on the index.html to open in your browser) to view the data.
+3. Open your browser and open the index.html file there (you can do that by clicking on the index.html to open in your browser) to view the data.

 ## Tools Used
 - JavaScript for getting and processing data.